-Magnolias are beautiful shrubs and trees that bring a touch of show-stopping glamour to the garden.
+Magnolias are beautiful shrubs and ornamental trees that bring a touch of show-stopping glamour to the garden.
 Their sumptuous, tulip- or star-like flower colours range from pure white through pink to deep magenta and even yellow.
 Many also have a lovely fragrance.

 Magnolias can be deciduous or evergreen, and range in size from small shrubs to large trees.
 Most prefer neutral or acidic soil.
 If you don’t have the right type of soil, the smaller magnolias grow well in pots.
 Many flower in spring, but some flower in summer.

-A magnolia tree or shrub is a long-term investment – they are slow growing and can take 10-20 years to reach their ultimate size.
+A magnolia bush or tree is a long-term investment – they are slow growing and can take 10-20 years to reach their ultimate size.
 It’s therefore worth taking the time to choose the right variety for your garden.
 The flowers, ultimate size and the conditions in your garden will determine which magnolia you grow.
 If it’s happy, it will thrive and reward you with a fantastic display of flowers.

 How to grow magnolias

-Most magnolias prefer acidic to neutral soil.
+Most magnolias do best in acidic to neutral soil.
 If you don’t have the right soil in your garden, or don’t have room for a large tree, the smaller magnolias grow very well in pots.
 Magnolias need a sheltered spot, away from strong winds.
 Avoid frost pockets, as frost can damage the flowers in spring.
 A spot that gets plenty of sun will ensure a good display of flowers.
 Prune lightly in mid-summer to early autumn.
 Ensure the soil does not dry out in summer.

 - Where to grow magnolias